atomic-app/boilerplate-ios-sdk/README.md

     - For token authentication, create an Apple Push Notifications service (APNs) key.
 - Upload the certificate p12 file/token p8 file to your Atomic Workbench under Configuration -> Notifications.
 See [Atomic Workbench notifications documentation](https://documentation.atomic.io/workbench/configuration#notifications) for more details.

+**Note:**
+The iOS sandbox notification in Atomic Workbench is only available for development purposes, such as apps installed via Xcode.
+If you're working with TestFlight or App Store apps, you'll need to set up a regular iOS notification.

+To set up an iOS sandbox notification, you can upload either the Apple Sandbox Push Service Certificate or the Apple Push Services Certificate.
+However, for a regular iOS notification, you can only use the Apple Push Services Certificate.

+### Troubleshooting push notifications
+The following checklist can be used to verify if push notification is configured correctly.
+1. `[registerStreamContainersForPushNotifications:]` has been called.
+2. `[registerDeviceForNotifications:]` has been called.
+3. The Bundle Identifier matches the `Certificate Name` in Apple Push Services Certificate or Apple Sandbox Push Service Certificate.
+4. The correct type of certificate has been created.
+(Production for all situations, Sandbox for development)
+5. The certificate has been uploaded to Atomic Workbench.
+6. The correct type of Atomic Workbench push notification configration has been created.
+(Regular iOS for TestFlight or AppStore apps, Sandbox iOS for Xcode installation)
+7. The Bundle Identifier matches the ID in Atomic Workbench push notification.